Skip to Calculator

 Quick Answer

-A standard asphalt driveway runs $3 to $7 per square foot installed — but that range covers a lot of ground.
-A compact 200 sq ft single-car pad might come in at $800, while a large double-wide at 1,800 sq ft can hit $9,000 or more.
-The gap comes down to four variables: size, thickness, region, and site conditions.
+A standard asphalt driveway runs $3 to $7 per square foot installed.
+It's a wide range, and here's why: a compact 200 sq ft single-car pad might land at $800, while a large double-wide at 1,800 sq ft can hit $9,000 or more.
+Four things swing the price: size, thickness, region, and site conditions.

 What You're Actually Paying For